MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-track-revoke.md

 #### Using File Explorer to access the doc tracking site

--   Right-click the file, select **Classify and protect**, and then select the Track Usage icon:
+-   Right-click the file, select **Classify and protect**, and then select the Track Usage icon.

 ## Other instructions
 For how-to instructions, see the following sections from the Azure Information Protection user guide:

 -   [What do you want to do?](client-user-guide.md#what-do-you-want-to-do)